Looking for an honest Butcher Box Review? I’m sharing one, including if Butcher Box is worth it, what it costs, and what you get with the service!

 Now I know, these prices aren’t cheap – but don’t be discouraged, you CAN get ButcherBox on a budget!

 How to Afford Butcher Box on a Budget

-- Don’t order things you can get locally at a better price.
-I can find good quality chicken and pork near me at great prices, so I opt to get an all beef box from ButcherBox!
+Don’t order things you can get locally at a better price.
+I have a hard time finding good quality chicken and pork near me at great prices, so that’s what I fill my box up with

 Is Butcher Box Worth It?